reynatojrm88-dotcom/reynatojrm88-dotcom/README.md

 ## 🎓 Education
 - **Master’s in Data Science** – OsloMet (2025)
-  *Thesis: "The Role of Data Science in Business Intelligence in Norwegian Businesses"*
+  *Thesis: " The Use of Data Science to Augment Business Intelligence: A Design Science Research Approach"*
 - **Bachelor’s in Computer Science** – Philippines

 ---